-You must register prior to the LIVE event to have access to the video.
-Video closes 10 days after the LIVE webinar date of the lsat session
+You must register prior to the LIVE event to have access to the Recordings.
+Recordings closes 10 days after the last event in the series.

 Behavior analytic research on Acceptance and Commitment Training (ACT) is on the rise, as evidenced by the surge of studies using ACT across a wide variety of populations, settings/environments, and specific behavioral repertoires.
 The growing body of literature provides emerging evidence on considerations for using ACT in clinical practice, including aspects of assessment and intake, treatment and intervention strategies, data collection and measurement systems.
 For instance, common data collection strategies range from psychometric self-report surveys (e.g. Acceptance and Action Questionnaire; Valued-Living Questionnaire), to direct observation common to most behavior analytic practice (e.g. momentary-time sampling; frequency count; etc.).
 While timely, there is currently no resource for clinicians who are interested in using ACT in their behavior analytic practice but are unsure how to begin.
 Therefore, this three-day workshop will target ACT session processes, data collection strategies, as well as case-conceptualization and ethical considerations for practice.
 Webinar one will focus on ACT and behavior analysis intervention strategies, with emphasis on assessment options for a range of clients and settings common to behavior analytic practice.
 Webinar two will focus on data collection strategies and considerations across self-reported measures (e.g. psychometrics, open-ended interviews, Likert-scales, self-monitoring, etc.), direct observation across dimensions of behavior (e.g. frequency/rate, duration, latency) and measurement considerations (e.g. fluency, time sampling; continuous vs. discontinuous data).
 Webinar three will focus on case conceptualization and problem-solving strategies, including ethical considerations and within-session analyses.